Agrover112/fliscopt/setup/PyPy_setup.md

 OR
 pypy flightscheduling.py
 ```
+**Note**:
-**Note**: Use PATH -m ensurepip only if an error is enocountered or if prompt says so.
+- Use PATH -m ensurepip only if an error is enocountered or if prompt says so.
+ - Some Python functions aren't compatible with PyPy.Since at the time of writing it uses *Python3.7.*
+Use *sys.version_info* to check incase you want to add support for PyPy3.7